lindsayrgwatt/old_nyc_photos/README.md

-# old_nyc_photos
+# Old NYC Photos

-Showing old photos of NYC on an Inkplate 10 eInk screen
+A few years ago I bought an Inkplate eInk screen.
+I finally rigged it up and use it to display some beautiful old images of NYC in transition.